View of Black Sea Turkey from a balcony.

 It was a surprisingly lovely find.
 I didn’t know it was there before I went.

-What’s interesting is that half of it is used a mosque while the other half is a church/museum where you can see all the old frescoes.
+What’s interesting is that half of it is used as a mosque while the other half is a church/museum where you can see all the old frescoes.

 Random fact: this church was used as a weapon depot during WWI.